GoogleChrome/workbox/docs/advanced/index.md

 goog.swlib.router.registerRoute(new RegExp('^https://cdn.mysite.com/styles/'), cdnCacheStrategy);
 ```

-This same approach can be used with all of th caching strategies supported by
+Use this approach with any of the caching strategies supported by
 sw-lib including `cacheFirst()`, `cacheOnly()`, `networkFirst()`,
 `networkOnly()` and `staleWhileRevalidate()`.

 ## Lower Level Modules

-To cache a response with a status code other than 2XX status code when using
-the lower level modules use the `sw-cacheable-response` plugin with a
+When using the lower level modules, use the `sw-cacheable-response` plugin
-`RequestWrapper`.
+with a `RequestWrapper` to cache responses with a non 2XX status code.

 ```javascript
 // The responses will be cached if the response code is 0, 200, or 404, and